easybuilders/easybuild/docs/Concepts_and_Terminology.rst

 At the time of writing, the most recent release of EasyBuild (|version|) includes 139 software-specific easyblocks and 20 generic easyblocks, providing support for automatically installing a wide range of software packages.
-Examples range from fairly easy-to-build programs like gzip, over basic tools like compilers, various MPI stacks and commonly used libraries, to large scientific software packages that are notorious for their involved and tedious install procedures, such as:
+Examples range from fairly easy-to-build programs like gzip, over basic tools like compilers, various MPI stacks and commonly used libraries, primarily for x86_64 architecture systems, to large scientific software packages that are notorious for their involved and tedious install procedures, such as:
 `CP2K`, `NWChem`, `OpenFOAM`, `QuantumESPRESSO`, `WRF`.